Arevy/ShopX-Admin-Portal/README.md

 npm run dev                  # launches http://localhost:3000
 ```

 - **Port 3000** is reserved for the admin portal.
-The storefront runs on port 3100 to avoid conflicts.
+The store front runs on port 3100 to avoid conflicts.
 - When deploying, use `npm run build` followed by `npm start` (or the provided Dockerfile; see below).

 ---